chintaluri/chintaluri.github.io/_pages/about.md

 Broadly speaking, I am interested in contributing to discovery research, towards drug discovery and development of novel therapeutics.

 I am also interested in programming, hobby electronics, art/design and CAD and I hope to have those projects for you to see in the future.

+I also have a [website](http://biotechbites.com/) where I try to inform the general audience on new discoveries in biotechnology, bioengineering, and synthetic biology.